samiullah51/instagramApp-MERN-Stack/README.md

-# MERN Stack Instagram Application
+# MERN Stack Instagram Applicationn
 This is the clone of Instagram Application using the modern technologies.

 ## Frontend Technologies